AmiRM4A/AmiRM4A/README.md

 - 💻 Web Development (Backend)
 - 🌐 Networking and its Structure
 - 🤖 Technology news
-- 🌱 Internet of Things (IoT) and Smart Devices
 - 📚 E-Learning and Online Education Technologies
 - 💾 Computer Hardware and Architecture